 Configure Workplace Analytics settings

-The Settings pages of Workplace Analytics are used to customize system defaults and privacy settings and to upload data.
-These are the four Settings pages:
+You use the following Settings pages in Workplace Analytics to customize system defaults and privacy settings and to upload data:

 - Sources – View dashboards to verify that Office 365 and organizational data is loaded.

 - Upload – Prepare and upload organizational and customer data.

 - Analysis settings – Customize meeting exclusion rules to help ensure data accuracy.